huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 manage to load this file into the 🤗 Transformers\' implementation of the tokenizer.

-For [name of model], the tokenizer files can be found here:
+For [camelcase name of model], the tokenizer files can be found here:
 - [To be filled out by mentor]

 and having implemented the  🤗Transformers' version of the tokenizer can be loaded as follows: